gunamata/NestJS-API-Server/README.md

 ## Support

 Nest is an MIT-licensed open source project.
 It can grow thanks to the sponsors and support by the amazing backers.
 If you'd like to join them, please [read more here](https://docs.nestjs.com/support).
-If you have any questions related to this sample application, Please feel free to write to gunasekhar@outlook.com.
+If you have any questions related to this sample application, Please feel free to contact me on LinkedIn, https://www.linkedin.com/in/gunasekhar-matamalam-5b06ab7b/ or e-mail me at gunasekhar@outlook.com.

 ## License